-Lev Raphael has published twenty-five books in many genres: memoir, mystery, advice for writers, essays, literary fiction, historical fiction, supernatural fiction, short story collections, psychology, biography, and self-help for adults and children.
-His fiction and creative non-fiction have been taught at colleges and universities coast-to-coast and he’s had stories and essays appear in several dozen anthologies in the U.S. and England.
-Lev’s books have been translated into fifteen languages and he’s done hundreds of invited readings and talks on three continents, at venues that include the Library of Congress and Oxford University.
-Visit his website www.LevRaphael.com.
+Lev Raphael has published twenty-six books in many genres: memoir, mystery, advice for writers, essays, literary fiction, historical fiction, supernatural fiction, short story collections, psychology, biography, and self-help for adults and children.
+Lev’s books have been translated into fifteen languages and he’s done hundreds of invited readings and talks on three continents. www.LevRaphael.com

 Lisa Howard is a freelance writer and editor who works with print magazines, online publications, individual businesses, and marketing firms.
 Her cookbooks, The Big Book of Healthy Cooking Oils and Healthier Gluten-Free, are available anywhere books are sold.
-Along her editorial work, she’s also a public speaker and cooking instructor.
 Feel free to stop by www.TheCulturedCook.com any time to browse through Lisa’s recipes and culinary tidbits.

 Sonya Julie creates freelance content for print and digital publications about health, fitness, spirituality, lifestyle, travel, and community.
 Publications include Michigan Sports Edge and Rochester Media.
-She is Executive Administrator at Rochester Writers.
 She facilitates workshops, creates jewelry, and is currently writing her memoir.
 A passionate believer in creative growth, Sonya enjoys encouraging people to find their inspiration.